 Australia has seven of the top 100 institution of higher learning in the world!
 Australia sits above the likes of Germany, the Netherlands and Japan, placing eighth in the Universitas 2012 U21 Ranking of National Higher Education Systems.

 Eleven universities largely operate in this city.
 For instance, the popular University of Sydney, University of New South Wales and Macquarie University are located here.

-Request Information Master's Degrees in Social Sciences in Sydney in Australia 2017
+Request Information Master's Degrees in Social Sciences in New South Wales in Australia 2018/2019